How to get a Taiwan Travel Authorization Certificate for Filipinos

 - The applicant has never been employed as a blue-collar worker in Taiwan.

-In addition, the applicant must possess at least one of the following documents issued by Australia, Canada, Japan, Korea, New Zealand, any of the Schengen countries, the United Kingdom, or the United States:
+- The applicant possesses at least one of the following documents issued by Australia, Canada, Japan, Korea, New Zealand, any of the Schengen countries, the United Kingdom, or the United States:

-- Valid entry visa (may be electronic visa)
+- Valid entry visa (may be electronic visa, which should be printed out).

 - The visas in the aforementioned list of required documents do not include work permits.